casframe/syntax-index/Payment&SalesInformation.md

 ## Other
 - Personal information will only be used for payment processing
-- For inquiries, contact: polararuca@gmail.com
+- For inquiries, contact: core@casframe.ai

 ---